deathworlders/online/content/books/deathworlders/chapter-58-gjallarhorn.md

 “Even if it's not what you signed up for?”

 “That’s the thing, *papá.* The kinda thing we’re talkin’ about *is* what I signed up for.
-Maybe I didn’t completely unnerstand when I was sixteen, but I understood well enough.
+Maybe I didn’t completely understand when I was sixteen, but I understood well enough.
 No regrets.”

 “...So long as you’re doing right by your own code,” Gabe decided.